prashant114606-zz/open-weather/README.txt

 INTRODUCTION
 ------------
-Open Weather is a module I created to parse out the weather response from openweathermap.org .
-The main reason I created this was because Google had killed it's weather API, thus rendering the Google Weather module useless.
+Open Weather is a module  to parse out the weather response from openweathermap.org.
+The main reason we need this module because Google had killed it's weather API, thus rendering the Google Weather module useless.
 This module is a nice way for users to get weather in their site now.

 MODULE DETAILS
 --------------

 Open weather has a few nice features.
-First, it can handle unlimited cities for weather output.
+1> It can handle unlimited cities for weather output.
 Each city will have it's own block which can be customised to show whatever weather details you see fit.
 You can even theme this yourself by overriding the theme that comes with the module.
-Second, It also provides the token option of users so that you can make use of their location.Third, It will also show the forecast on hourly basis with 3 hours of interval.
-Fourth, It also provides the data for daily forecast in your site, or simply display the data anyway they want.
+2> It also provides the token option of users so that you can make use of their location.
+3> It will also show the forecast on hourly basis with 3 hours of interval.
+4> It also provides the data for daily forecast in your site, or simply display the data anyway you want.

 RECOMMENDED MODULES